snowplow/snowbridge/docs/documentation/configuration/transformations/overview.md

 Transformations modify messages in-flight.
 They might rename fields, perform computations, set partition keys, or modify data.
 For example if I wanted to change a `snake_case` field name to `camelCase`, I would use a transformation to do this.

-Filters are a type of transformation, which prevent stream replicator for further processing data based on a condition.
+Filters are a type of transformation which prevent stream replicator from further processing data based on a condition.
 When data is filtered, stream replicator will ack the message without sending it to the target.
-For example if I only wanted to send page views to the destination, I would set up a filter with a condition where `event_name` must match the string `page_view`.
+For example if you only wanted to send page views to the destination, you would set up a filter with a condition where `event_name` matches the string `page_view`.

 ## Transformation Configuration